maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ### Color

-I read [somewhere][] that to make your text appear softer and still maintain a good contrast you shouldn't use pure black for your font color but something slightly lighter.
-The idea made a lot of sense to me so we use the following defaults in our starter styles:
+I read [somewhere][] that to make your text appear softer and still maintain a good contrast you shouldn't use pure black for your font color.
+Use something slightly lighter.
+The idea makes a lot of sense to me so we use the following defaults in our starter styles:

     $base-font-color:   #444         !default
     $base-header-color: #222         !default

-Of course, black on white does not have to be the default color and contrast.
+Obviously, color is a significant factor in your design and not just in readability.
+Let's move on to the color palette.

 The Color Palette
 -----------------